Frank N. Graass: Biography

 Graass was born on August 19, 1885, in Sturgeon Bay, Wisconsin.
 He graduated Sturgeon Bay High School in 1905.
 He entered the forest seed business and was the director of a fruit growers co-operative.
-He died on July 28, 1973, in Sturgeon Bay.
+He died on July 28, 1973, in Sturgeon Bay, and was buried there at Bayside Cemetery.

 Career

 Graass served two terms as president in the Door County chamber of commerce.
 He was also a member of the Assembly on three occasions.
 First, from 1917 to 1919, second, from 1935 to 1942 and third, from 1951 to 1960.
 Additionally, he was a legislative and financial secretary for Governor Walter Samuel Goodland.
 He was a Republican.